fluxapps/ILIAS-Pegasus/docs/_docs/development/development.md

 The platform must be installed as well as configured with valid development certificates.

 ### Emulate Android
-Create a new phone with an android image.
+Create a new virtual device with a recent android image version.
 It is important to pick a recent image because the self updating web view is not updating unless its an emulator image with google play support.
 A standard web view without updates wont support all features required by the app and will just display a white screen.

 Run the following command to build a debug build of the app and deploy it to the emulated android device.